-20.2 Local Lettings Policies
+19.2 Local Lettings Policies

-These are policies that have been agreed with the landlord to help create sustainable communities.
+These are policies that have been agreed with the Housing Association, or for a designated area to help create sustainable communities.
 Local Lettings Policies are restricted to particular areas or estates and have set criteria written to meet the objectives of each scheme.
 The property advertisement will tell you if there is a local lettings policy in place and what the criteria are.

-20.3 Sensitive Lets
+19.3 Sensitive Lets

 There will be occasions where certain properties are advertised on Homesearch as "sensitive lets".
 These will generally be properties where it has been identified that it is in the best interest of the community for them to be allocated to a particular type of household, for instance, to persons of a certain age.
-Each landlord will have their own procedures for identifying properties that will be subject to "sensitive lets", and this information will be contained in the property advertisement.
+Each Housing Association will have their own procedures for identifying properties that will be subject to "sensitive lets", and this information will be contained in the property advertisement.

-20.4 Direct Lets
+19.4 Direct Lets

-A direct let is where a property is let to a registered applicant without it being advertise, or when a property has been previously advertised but not allocated.
+A direct let is where a property is let to a registered applicant without it being advertised, or when a property has been previously advertised but not allocated.
 All members of the Homesearch partnership have the ability to undertake direct lets under certain circumstances.
 This may include but is not limited to:

-- Lets to homeless applicants who have not secured a property within a reasonable times scale; - Emergency re-housing when requested by the Police or other statutory organisation (only by the agreement of the senior officer); - In other exceptional circumstances(by agreement of the senior officer);
+Lets to homeless applicants who have not secured a property within a reasonable timescale;

+- Emergency re-housing when requested by the Police or other statutory organisation (only by the agreement of the senior officer); - In other exceptional circumstances (by agreement of the senior officer); - Where a property has previously been advertised on Homesearch but there have been no suitable applicants.